sframe-wg/sframe/draft-ietf-sframe-enc.md

 keeping CTR values as small as possible.

-In applications where an SFrame context might be written to persistent storage, this context needs to include the last used CTR value.
+In applications where an SFrame context might be written to persistent storage, this context needs to include the last-used CTR value.
 When the context is used later, the application should use the stored CTR value to determine the next CTR value to be used in an encryption operation, and then write the next CTR value back to storage before using the CTR value for encryption.
 Storing the CTR